The GUT is the

 Welcome to Gut Bites!

-As a university gastroenterologist studying how food & microbes impact metabolism immunity, & mind my aim is to translate the latest research into insights that are easy to digest and grounded in science.
+As a university gastroenterologist studying how food & microbes impact metabolism immunity & mind, my aim is to translate cutting edge research into insights that are easy to digest & grounded in science.

-Explore a range of topics: prebiotics to postbiotics, fiber to polyphenols, butyrate to GLP-1.
-Try a science-based nutrition scanner that scores foods 1-100, suggests Smarter Bite swaps, and tracks how food choices impact energy, mood, & sleep.
+Explore a range of topics from prebiotics to postbiotics, fiber to polyphenols, and butyrate to GLP-1.
+Try a science-based food scanner that scores the food you eat and tracks how its quality impacts your gut health, appetite, energy, mood, & more.

 Chris Damman MD, MA